Milking pipeline: Transfer from pipeline to bulk tank

 There is usually a transition point to move the milk from the pipeline under vacuum to the bulk tank, which is at normal atmospheric pressure.
 This is done by having the milk flow into a receiver bowl or globe, which is a large hollow glass container with electronic liquid-detecting probes in the center.
 As the milk rises to a certain height in the bowl, a transfer pump is used to push it through a one-way check valve and into a pipe that transfers it to the bulk tank.
 When the level has dropped far enough in the bowl, the transfer pump turns off.
 Without the check valve, the milk in the bulk tank could be sucked back into the receiver bowl when the pump is not running.

-In the event of electronics or pump failure, there is also usually a secondary bowl attached to the top of receiver bowl, which contains a float and a diaphragm valve.
-If the main receiver bowl overflows due to pump failure, the rising milk lifts the float in the secondary bowl, which will cut off vacuum to the entire milk pipeline and will prevent the milk or wash water from being sucked into the vacuum pump.
+In the event of electronics or pump failure, there is also usually a secondary bowl attached to the top of the bowl, which contains a float and a diaphragm valve.
+If the main bowl overflows due to pump failure, the rising milk lifts the float in the secondary bowl, which will cut off vacuum to the entire milk pipeline and will prevent the milk or wash water from being sucked into the vacuum pump.

-Some milk handling systems eliminate the receiver bowl and transfer pump by having rubber seals on the bulk tank covers, to permit the entire tank to be under vacuum until milking is finished.
+Some milk handling systems eliminate the bowl and transfer pump by having rubber seals on the bulk tank covers, to permit the entire tank to be under vacuum until milking is finished.
 Milk can then just flow directly by gravity from the pipeline into the bulk tank.